 Can you place and execute your orders before the price moves away from the entry price?
 Once a trade entry is triggered, you only have a very short time before the price reaches the target.

-Can you focus on your trade without any disturbances, until the trade's completed?
-By disturbances I mean Facebook, phone calls, your spouse entering your office, your cat, anything.
+Can you focus on your trade without any disturbances, until the trade’s completed?
+By disturbances I mean Instagram, phone calls, your spouse entering your office, your dog, anything.

 Because once you enter a trade, anything, and I mean anything can happen.
 What if you entered on a false breakout and the price immediately reverses.

-If you're too busy checking your Facebook notifications, you'll miss your exit trigger.
-The moral of the story is this: Treat day trading as a business and give it your undivided, undisturbed, attentive trading mind until the trade's completed.
+If you’re too busy checking your social media notifications, you’ll miss your exit trigger.
+The moral of the story is this: Treat day trading as a business and give it your undivided, undisturbed, attentive trading mind until the trade’s completed.

-I hate to break it to you, but there's no magic bullet for success in the trading world.
-You've got to embrace the learning curve and dare I say, enjoy it.
+I hate to break it to you, but there’s no magic bullet for success in the trading world.
+Sorry, but we give it to you straight around here.
+You’ve got to embrace the learning curve and dare I say, enjoy it.

 You can’t escape the hard work it takes to see your equity curve increase.
 Every incredibly successful trader you see today has been through the tedious, mundane, time-tested process that eventually brings success.

-So please, stop looking for "quick hacks" that bring faster stock trading results.
+So, don’t look for quick hacks” that bring faster trading results.
 Instead of trying to find the latest and greatest tip or secret, focus on doing the actual work.
-You can't achieve tremendous life success with a quick fix; nobody gets it that easy.
+You can’t achieve tremendous life success with a quick fix; nobody gets it that easy.